ProcessEight/watson-safari/README.md

 - All functions above should be programmable, so charts, documentation, etc can be generated automatically without human intervention
 - Added a switch to toggle between generating DOT graphs and HTML table
     - For the HTML version, link each line number to the line number of the actual file, otherwise it'll be much harder to interpret what the table is showing

+## Usage

+- Generate the Xdebug trace file
+- Select it from the drop-down on http://watson-pathfinder.test/
+- Review the trace

+## To do

+- [ ] Modify the Xdebug trace generation to filter out request initialisation logic
+    - [ ] Create an example `bin/magento` command to do something basic, e.g. Output store view details
+    - [ ] Profile that using the new Xdebug filtering logic

 ## How it works